-• GXP discounts WILL be applied for a wash that was paid for using Fleet, Gift and Loyalty Cards.
+- GXP discounts WILL be applied for a wash that was paid for using Fleet, Gift and Loyalty Cards.
 This means that if a fleet wash was discounted when a Fleet package was sold to the customer, an additional discount can be issued by the GXP.
 In other words the user received a discount when they pre purchased the card and another when they used it at the GXP.
-Note - GXP discounts available are: Time Based, Code, Coupon, and Token.

-- The GXP audit does not reflect discounts issued by the SitePRO system. - The SitePRO audit does not reflect discounts issued by the GXP. - The GXP audit does not reflect Loyalty Reward Points Earned. - The GXP has the ability to display one "SitePRO specific message" to the user.
+Note GXP discounts available are: Time Based, Code, Coupon, Token... - The GXP audit does not reflect discounts issued by the SitePRO system. - The SitePRO audit does not reflect discounts issued by the GXP. - The GXP audit does not reflect Loyalty Reward Points Earned. - The "Zero Balance" functionality IS NOT available with SitePRO at this time. - The GXP has the ability to display 1 "SitePRO specific message" to the user.
 Ex: You have 3 fleet washes remaining", "happy birthday", "Time to replenish your account", etc. This message is played prior to the Exit Prompt ("Proceed to Bay") prompt.
 The remaining account balance for SitePRO Gift Cards is the only message implemented at this time.
 Messages related to Fleet or Loyalty cards, or any other customer messages are not currently implemented in the SitePRO server.
 These messages can be designed into the SitePRO server at any time and DO NOT require the GXP software or hardware to be updated.